RUTHRAN-SEC/Cloud-Security-Monitoring-Hardening-in-AWS/Phases/phase2-cloudtrail-logging.md

 ## Objective

-Enable comprehensive audit logging across the entire AWS account so that every action — successful or failed — is recorded, timestamped, and stored for investigation.
+Enable comprehensive audit logging across the entire AWS account so that every action like successful or failed is recorded, timestamped, and stored for investigation.
 CloudTrail is the foundation that all later phases depend on.